oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 ### 3.1.2 Type Options

-The third elment of a JADN type definition is zero or more of the TypeOptions definined in section 3.2.1 of the [JADN](#jadn-v10) Specification.
+The third element of a JADN type definition is zero or more of the TypeOptions defined in section 3.2.1 of the [JADN](#jadn-v10) Specification.
 TypeOptions are classifiers that, along with the base type, determine whether data values are instances of the defined type.
 For example, the `pattern` TypeOption is used with